VOIC: Visible-Occluded Integrated Guidance for 3D Semantic Scene Completion: Experiments

 \subsection{Main Results}

-\textbf{Quantitative Results} Table~\ref{tab:semantickitti_results} presents a comparison of our proposed VOIC with other state-of-the-art camera-based SSC methods on the SemanticKITTI hidden test set.
-VOIC outperforms existing approaches, establishing a new state-of-the-art.
-Compared to CGFormer, which also takes single-frame monocular images as input, our method achieves improvements of 0.79\% in mIoU and 1.28\% in IoU.
-These results validate the effectiveness of our approach in both geometric and semantic aspects.
+\textbf{Quantitative Results.} Table~\ref{tab:semantickitti_results} presents a comparison of our proposed VOIC with other state-of-the-art camera-based SSC methods on the SemanticKITTI hidden test set.
+VOIC achieves the best mIoU among the compared methods on the SemanticKITTI hidden test set, while maintaining competitive IoU performance.
+Compared with CGFormer under the identical single-view RGB and predicted-depth input setting, our method improves mIoU by 1.38\% and IoU by 0.81\%.
+These results validate the effectiveness of the proposed design in semantic scene completion while maintaining competitive geometric completion performance.
 Notably, VOIC delivers top-tier performance on long-tailed categories, such as car, truck, bicycle, and motorcycle.

 To further evaluate the effectiveness of VOIC across diverse scenarios, as shown in Table~\ref{tab:kitti360_results}, our method demonstrates significant advantages in semantic and geometric analysis on the data-rich SSCBench-KITTI-360 benchmark.
-VOIC surpasses all published methods in both IoU and mIoU metrics, achieving the best performance across the majority of categories.
+VOIC surpasses all published methods in mIoU metrics, achieving the best performance across the majority of categories.

 Furthermore, as detailed in Table~\ref{tab:Comparison}, we compare the inference time and number of parameters with other state-of-the-art methods on the SemanticKITTI validation set.
-Our method achieves state-of-the-art performance with 17.42\% mIoU using only 45.4M parameters.
-VOIC also achieves comparable inference time while being more lightweight.
+While achieving strong semantic performance with 18.01\% mIoU, VOIC also features a shorter inference time and a more lightweight architecture, requiring only 45.4M parameters.

-\textbf{Qualitative Results} To provide an intuitive demonstration of VOIC's performance, Figure~\ref{fig:visual_result} illustrates qualitative results on the SemanticKITTI validation set, comparing our method with Symphonize.
-The first row shows the input images, ground truth labels, and VRLE-GT, while the second row presents the outputs of Symphonize and VOIC on OD and VD, respectively.
+\textbf{Qualitative Results.} To provide an intuitive demonstration of VOIC's performance, Figure~\ref{fig:visual_result} illustrates qualitative results on the SemanticKITTI validation set, comparing our method with Symphonies.
+The first row shows the input images, ground-truth labels, and VRLE-GT, while the second row presents the outputs of Symphonies and the OD/VD outputs of VOIC.
 It can be observed that VD closely follows VRLE-GT, achieving more accurate semantic segmentation and occupancy information on visible objects.
 For example, in the first case, VOIC effectively captures the position and details of small objects such as cars, while in the second case, it accurately predicts pedestrian locations and guides OD accordingly.